-Canadian Prime Minister Justin Trudeau's Liberal Party Wins Re-Election
+Canadian Prime Minister Justin Trudeau's Liberal Party Falls Short of Majority, but Will Remain in Power

 Alberta Premier Jason Kenney, an ally of O’Toole, said the province might run out of beds and staff for intensive care units within days.
 Kenney apologized for the dire situation and is now reluctantly introducing a vaccine passport and imposing a mandatory work-from-home order two months after lifting nearly all restrictions.

+“Hubris led Trudeau to call the election.
+He and the Liberals won the election but lost the prize they were seeking.
+This is only a great night for the Liberals because two weeks ago it appeared they would lose government outright something they could not fathom before they gambled on an election,” said Nelson Wiseman, a political science professor at the University of Toronto.

+Wiseman said the Conservatives were hurt by the situation in Alberta.
+“The explosion of the pandemic in Alberta in the past 10 days undermined O’Toole’s compliments of the Alberta Conservatives on how they had handled the pandemic and reinforced Trudeau’s argument for mandatory vaccinations,” he said.

-A Conservative would have represented a rebuke of Trudeau against a politician with a fraction of his name recognition.
+A Conservative win would have represented a rebuke of Trudeau against a politician with a fraction of his name recognition.
 O’Toole, 47, is a military veteran, former lawyer and a member of Parliament for nine years.

+“Canadians did not give Mr. Trudeau the majority mandate he wanted,” O’Toole said.

+O’Toole said he was more determined than ever to continue but his party might dump him after it dumped the previous leader who failed to beat Trudeau in 2019.

 O’Toole advertised himself a year ago as a “true-blue Conservative.”
 He became Conservative Party leader with a pledge to “take back Canada,” but immediately started working to push the party toward the political center.